 Disposal of assets after you cease trading

-To qualify for the scheme through the disposal of assets after your business stops trading, you will need to have owned the business directly throughout the qualifying period, ending on the date in which your business stopped trading.
+To qualify for the scheme through the disposal of assets after your business stops trading, you will need to have owned the business directly throughout the qualifying period, ending on the date your business stopped trading.
 The disposal you’re claiming for relief must also have been within three years of the date you stopped trading.

 Disposal of shares or securities